 4. Unknown loss

 This is the most frustrating cause of retail stock loss.
 Why?
 Because you end up having no idea about where your retail stock has gone and who is responsible for its loss.
 It is the kind of mystery that is truly no fun to solve.
-However, unknown losses are quite common, and you can reduce them to a good extent by practising better inventory management.
+However, unknown losses are quite common, and you can reduce them to a good extent by practicing better inventory management.

 5. Vendor fraud or error